-Eghbal's report describes several in depth examples of widely used important FOSS which is maintained on a shoestring budget by people who are stretched.
-The Heartbleed OpenSSL bug is one well known example, the library used by a majority of https sites had a significant undetected exploit for a number of years.
+Eghbal's report describes several in depth examples of critical and widely used FOSS which is maintained on a shoestring budget by people who are stretched The Heartbleed OpenSSL bug is one well known example where widely used FOSS had an undetected significant exploit for a long time.
 The OpenSSL maintainers were stretched part-time volunteers, and the issue could likely have been avoided with more resources to fund coding and code review.

 One of the issues Eghbal identifies is that the people who drive FOSS projects forward typically do not want to spend time trying to secure or administer funding for the effort.
-The success stories usually involve other people who step in to source and administer funding that allows the engineers to be compensated for their work with minimal distraction.
+The success stories usually involve other people step in to source and administer funding that allows the engineers to be compensated for their work with minimal distraction.
 The question of what kind of support structures help FOSS projects flourish is an important one, and is considered from a number of angles in the rest of the resource.